-The SEC has estimated that its proposed rules on climate disclosures will raise compliance costs by \$420,000 a year for an average publicly listed small company and \$530,000 for a larger firm, raising total compliance costs from \$3.9 billion to \$10.2 billion.106 be substantially higher than the SEC's estimates.
+The SEC has estimated that its proposed rules on climate disclosures will raise compliance costs has already by \$420,000 a year for an average publicly listed objectives.
+It small company and \$530,000 for a larger firm, raising total compliance costs from \$3.9 billion to \$10.2 billion.
+106 "Overall, ESG poses a"

+A separate study conducted by The SustainAbility Institute, which surveyed corporate issuers and institutional investors, found compliance costs to be substantially higher than the SEC's estimates.
 Corporate issuers are currently spending \$677,000 per year on climate-related disclosure activities, with the largest cost categories being greenhouse gas analysis and disclosure (\$237,000), climate scenario analysis (\$154,000), and internal climate risk management controls (\$148,000).
-Investors are currently spending \$1.34 million to collect, analyze, and report climaterelated data, with the largest cost categories including spending on external ESG ratings, data providers, and consultants (\$487,000), in-house, outside counsel, and proxy solicitor analysis (\$405,000), and internal climate-related investment analysis (\$357,000).107 And, these estimates are only for climate disclosures and do not cover the host of other metrics related to ESG.
+Investors are currently spending \$1.34 million to collect, analyze, and report climaterelated data, with the largest cost categories including spending on external ESG ratings, data providers, and consultants (\$487,000), in-house, outside counsel, and proxy solicitor analysis (\$405,000), and internal climate-related investment analysis (\$357,000).
+And, these estimates are only for climate disclosures and do not cover the host of other metrics related to ESG.
 Moreover, these high compliance costs are much more easily borne by large companies than their smaller competitors, who can least afford such expenses.
 This is yet another example of how ESG panders to the most powerful, while often driving small- and medium-sized businesses from the market.